junction-labs/wineinfo/demo/02_routing.md

 ## Routing with Junction

-To roll out the new catalog to just logged-in admins, we're going to use Junction to build Route for the wineinfo service and deploy it to all of our services dynamically.
+To roll out the new catalog to just logged-in admins, we're going to use Junction to build Route for the WineInfo service and deploy it to all of our services dynamically.
 This won't involve changing code or rebuilding container images - we're just writing a little bit of Python to generate and publish configuration.